huggingface/hf-endpoints-documentation/docs/source/guides/configuration.md

 ## Network
 This section determines where your deployed endpoint can be accessed from.

 By default, your endpoint is accessible from the Internet, and secured with TLS/SSL.
-Endpoint deployed on an AWS instance can use AWS Privale Link to restrict access to a specific VPC.
+Endpoints deployed on an AWS instance can use AWS PrivateLink to restrict access to a specific VPC.

 The available options are:
 - Use AWS PrivateLink: check to activate AWS PrivateLink for your endpoint.